mhavey/marklogic/uml2es/tutorials/dmui.md

 - See [How to install Papyrus](papyrus_install.md) for instructions on installing Papyrus
 - See [How to install Declarative Mapper](dm_install.md) for instructions on installing the Declarative Mapper UI and engine

+## Why is this Tutorial Under Construction

+Model-based mapping is soon to be a built-in feature of MarkLogic.
+In this tutorial we use a separate field tool, the Declarative Mapper.
+This tutorial will soon be revised to use the built-in MarkLogic mapper.
+The DM IDE tool is ever-changing.
+In this tutorial we use it for the Declarative Mapper field tool.
+But DM IDE could grow into an UI editor for MarkLogic's built-in mapper.

 ## Step 1: Standup a MarkLogic Environment and Build Process (Build Person)

 <details><summary>Click to view/hide this section</summary>